Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Hinge-Loss Markov Random Fields

 \subsubsection{Hard Linear Constraints}

 Now that our inference objective admits arbitrary relaxed linear constraints, it is natural to also allow hard constraints that must be satisfied at all times.
 Hard constraints are important modeling tools.
-They enable groups of variables to represent a multinomial or categorical variable, mutually exclusive possibilities, and functional or partial functional relationships Hard constraints can also represent background knowledge about the domain, restricting the domain to regions that are feasible in the real world.
-Additionally, they can encode more complex components such as defining a random variable as an aggregate over other unobserved variables, which we discuss further in Section~\ref{sec:aggregates}.
+They enable groups of variables to represent mutually exclusive possibilities, such as a multinomial or categorical variable, and functional or partial functional relationships.
+Hard constraints can also represent background knowledge about the domain, restricting the domain to regions that are feasible in the real world.
+Additionally, they can encode more complex model components such as defining a random variable as an aggregate over other unobserved variables, which we discuss further in Section~\ref{sec:aggregates}.

 We can think of including hard constraints as allowing a weight $\param_\ipot$ to take an infinite value.
 Again, two inequality constraints can be combined to represent an equality constraint.
 However, when we introduce an inference algorithm for HL-MRFs in Section~\ref{sec:map}, it will be useful to treat hard constraints separately from relaxed ones, and further, treat hard inequality constraints separately from hard equality constraints.
 Therefore, in the definition of HL-MRFs, we will define these three components separately.